 Tools

-- RABBIT is a tool to identify bot accounts in GitHub based on their recent events.
+- RABBIT-ng is a tool to identify bot accounts in GitHub based on their recent events.
 It is reported in the MSR 2024 publication “RABBIT: A tool for identifying bot accounts based on their recent GitHub event history“.

 - GAWD is a command-line tool to compute differences between GitHub Actions workflow files.
 It was reported in the MSR 2024 tool publication “gawd: A Differencing Tool for GitHub Actions Workflows“.

-- BoDeGHa is a tool to identify bots in GitHub repositories by analysing pull request and issue comments.
+- BoDeGHa is a (now deprecated since replaced by RABBIT) tool to identify bots in GitHub repositories by analysing pull request and issue comments.
 It was reported in the Journal of Systems and Software article “A ground-truth dataset and classification model for detecting bots in GitHub issue and PR comments“.
-BoDeGiC is another automated tool to identify bots in GitHub repositories by analysing git commit messages.
-It was reported in a BENEVOL 2020 workshop paper.
-Both tools were developed by Mehdi Golzadeh in the context of his PhD dissertation (defended in 2023).